 As such, the applications available for SaaS increase accordingly, but the simple ability to use a SaaS delivery model is not solely responsible for this trend.
 Ultimately, this trend is driven by customer preferences.
 Customers understand the benefits of a monthly subscription fee over a one-time payment and the inevitability of technological obsolescence, an understanding that is now making traditional delivery methods seem antiquated.

 This rapid expansion implies that the market is yet to mature, and as an immature market, revenues and profits are expected to increase for the industry collectively.
 The aforementioned automation trend means the market is likely to continue growing for the foreseeable future.
 As the market continues to develop, this also indicates that it has not yet reached saturation.

 The high CAGR connotes that the market is in the growth phase, and this is hugely positive for aspiring entrepreneurs hoping to break into the SaaS market.
 For startups, an immature market presents an opportunity to capture greater market share, something which would potentially be much more difficult in a mature, established market.

 European use of SaaS products

-It should be noted however that whilst increase in adoption is be slower in some markets, the adoption rate has ultimately increased in every market within the EU.
+It should be noted however that whilst the increase in adoption is slower in some markets, the adoption rate has ultimately increased in every market within the EU.
 No countries posted a zero percent increase in the adoption of SaaS in business terms.
-It is in this sense that the future for SaaS in Europe looks bright.
+It is in this sense that the future of SaaS in Europe looks bright.